Potoonite/juntek-rs485/README.md

 ## Hardware requirements
 * KG-F Series Coulometer or other hardware that confirms to the same output format as described in the Juntek (or Junctek) [manual](http://68.168.132.244/KG-F_EN_manual.pdf).
 * RS-485 to USB or Serial Adaptor.
+* An attached screen to KG-F. This is technically optional.
+The screen automatically sends a command to the Coulometer to trigger a statistics response.
+The script simply reads the results.
+The script could also be modified to send the command itself if needed.

 ## Software requirements
 * Python 3